Arin004joshi/dsa-prep/GFG/Easy/LCM And GCD/NOTES.md

           LCM And GCD

-          - Summary: The code calculates the greatest common divisor (GCD) and least common multiple (LCM) of two integers.
-It uses Euclid's algorithm for GCD calculation within a `gcd` function.
-The `lcmAndGcd` function then computes the LCM using the formula (a*b)/GCD(a,b) and returns both LCM and GCD in a vector.
-A vector is used to store and return the results.
+          - Summary: The code uses a vector to store the least common multiple (LCM) and greatest common divisor (GCD) of two integers.
+The GCD is calculated using Euclid's algorithm, iteratively reducing the numbers until the remainder is zero.
+The LCM is then calculated using the formula: LCM(a, b) = (a * b) / GCD(a, b).
+Finally, the LCM and GCD are stored in a vector and returned.

-          - Time Complexity: O(log(min(a, b))) - The time complexity of the Euclidean algorithm for GCD is logarithmic with respect to the smaller of the two input numbers.
-The rest of the operations are constant time.
+          - Time Complexity: O(log(min(a, b))) The time complexity of the GCD function using Euclid's algorithm is logarithmic with respect to the minimum of the two input numbers.
+The remaining operations are constant time.
-          - Space Complexity: O(1) - The space complexity is constant because only a few integer variables and a vector of size 2 are used, regardless of the input size.
+          - Space Complexity: O(1) The space complexity is constant because the algorithm uses a fixed number of variables regardless of the input size.
+The vector used for storing the result has a fixed size of 2.